ShaunV334/shadygradients-qt/README.md

-# ShaderQt
+# ShadyGradient-Qt

-ShaderQt is a modern C++ and QML library for Qt 6 that provides smooth, beautiful, and highly customizable shaders based on the [ShaderGradient](https://github.com/ruucm/shadergradient) project.
+ShadyGradiennt-Qt is a modern C++ and QML library for Qt 6 that provides smooth, beautiful, and highly customizable shaders based on the [ShaderGradient](https://github.com/ruucm/shadergradient) project.
 It provides an easy-to-use API for embedding complex WebGL-style animated gradients in both traditional QWidget-based applications and modern QML interfaces.

 ![ShaderQt Preview](preview.png)